Common Conditions That Vision Therapy Helps

 Once visual problems have been resolved, parents and teachers will have a clearer picture of a student’s challenges and abilities.
 What Is Vision Therapy?
 Vision therapy is like individualized physical therapy for the eyes.
 Some vision therapy uses specialized exercises.
 Other programs require the use of lenses, filters, and other visual instruments.
 The goal is not merely to correct a cosmetic issue but to optimize the entire visual system.

-Dr. Barnes and Dr. Lyerly utilize the latest technology to create a custom vision therapy program designed to “teach” the eyes and the parts of the brain that control the vision system to work as they should for clear, comfortable vision.
+Dr. Alecia Barnes utilizes the latest technology to create a custom vision therapy program designed to “teach” the eyes and the parts of the brain that control the vision system to work as they should for clear, comfortable vision.
 Vision therapy can resolve many vision problems on its own.
 In other circumstances, vision therapy completed before or after surgery can help improve the outcome.